NBA calls up another G League ref, 15th woman to work game

 AP Basketball Writer

-Another G League referee was called up by the NBA to work a game Saturday, as the league continued finding ways to play through the latest coronavirus outbreak.
+Another G League referee was called up by the NBA to work a game on Saturday as the league continued finding ways to play through the latest coronavirus outbreak.

 Sha’Rae Mitchell was assigned the San Antonio-Detroit game.
 She becomes the fourth G League referee called up in a span of two days — three others worked games on Friday — and is now the 15th woman in league history picked to work a regular-season game.